 As a Single Honours student - with the guidance of your Academic Advisor - you can use up to 40 credits to create your own selection of additional course units in each year of study, enabling you to adapt your degree to fit your specific interests.
-For example, if you are a Single Honours History student interested in Islam, you could choose to study related units from Middle Eastern Studies, Religions or Theology to complement your Single Honours subject.
-Please visit our free choice website for available free choice units
+For example, if you are a Single Honours History student interested in military history, you could choose to study units on ancient Rome or the contemporary Middle East to complement your Single Honours subject.
+Further details will be sent to you during your registration here at the University.

-Free choice course credits are also available through The University College for Interdisciplinary Learning and the University Language Centre.
+Free choice course credits are also available through The University College for Interdisciplinary Learning.